-The Sandstone Ridge Trust is run by a Board of up to ten Trustees who are responsible for the overall management of the Trust, its strategic direction and finances.
+The Sandstone Ridge Trust is run by a Board of up to 10 Trustees; all of whom are volunteers.
+The team is responsible for the overall management of the Trust, its strategic direction and finances.

 - Andrew Hull (Chair)

 Andrew is Emeritus Professor of Landscape Ecology at Liverpool John Moores University.
 Having set up the Ponds Research Unit in 1990, the first audit of Cheshire ponds was undertaken soon afterwards, demonstrating the serious loss of ponds in the county.
 From 1995-1999 he was seconded from the University to become Project Director of the EU-funded "Pond Life Project" working in the UK, Belgium, Denmark and the Netherlands.
-Outputs from this project have become a benchmark for pond conservation both in the UK and beyond, including the need to work at a landscape scale; stakeholder involvement and working with volunteers.
-Currently he is President of the European Pond Conservation Network (EPCN) which seeks to influence key decision makers of the need for greater recognition and support for the conservation of these small but significant wetland features.
-Andrew is also a member of the Rural Regeneration Board set up by Cheshire West and Chester Borough Council.
+Outputs from this project have become a benchmark for pond conservation both in the UK and beyond, including the need to work at a landscape scale; including stakeholder involvement and working with volunteers.
+He was the first President of the European Pond Conservation Network (EPCN) which seeks to influence key decision makers of the need for greater recognition and support for the conservation of these small but significant wetland features.

 - Peter Winn

 Peter is a retired Senior Lecturer in the Performing Arts from the University of Chester.
 He has studied and taught in Britain, Canada and the USA and has a PhD in Theatre History.
-When he retired in 2009 he decided to take up a continuing interest in Archaeology and was awarded an MA in that subject at the University of Manchester in 2012.
-He participated as a volunteer and enthusiastic "digger" at the Poulton Research Project and on the Habitats and Hillforts Landscape Partnership Scheme where he took a particular interest in the Iron Age hillforts of the Ridge, writing his Masters Dissertation on that subject.
+When Peter retired in 2009, he decided to take up a continuing interest in Archaeology and was awarded an MA in that subject at the University of Manchester in 2012.
+He participated as a volunteer and enthusiastic "digger" at the Poulton Research Project and on the Habitats and Hillforts Landscape Partnership Scheme where he took a particular interest in the Iron Age hill-forts of the Ridge, writing his Masters Dissertation on that subject.
 He joined the Sandstone Ridge Trust in order to represent the interests of those volunteers who hoped to participate in further practical projects along the Ridge, exploring our heritage and interpreting the sites for future generations.
 He has facilitated workshops for the Trust in Archaeological Field-walking and in the identification of Ancient Trees, and more recently helped to manage the HLF-funded Ridge: Rocks and Springs Project which engaged up to forty volunteers in a three-year survey of the quarries, wells and rock-carvings on the Ridge.
-Peter is a keen walker of all the trails on the Ridge and lives with his partner in Cuddington.
+Peter is currently leading the Trust's Beneath the Ridge Project.
+Peter is a keen walker of all the trails on the Ridge and lives in Cuddington.

 - Graham Church